 Q: Is there entrance testing prior to starting the program or any prerequisites?

-A: Yes, all applicants for Career and Technical Education programs 450 hours or more are required to take a state-mandated TABE prior to enrollment.
+A: Yes, all applicants for Treasure Coast Technical College programs 450 hours or more are required to take a state-mandated TABE prior to enrollment.

 - Possess a college degree at the associate in applied science (AAS) level or higher;